mutasim77/BookWise/README.md

 User Blogs: Users can create and share their own blog posts about books, providing insights, recommendations, and reviews 📰

 ### Admin Dashboard 👤 🛠️
-- Admin Access: Admin users have access to a dedicated dashboard with additional management capabilities 💁
+- Admin Access: Admin users have access to a dedicated dashboard with additional management abilities 💁
-- User Management: Admins can manage user accounts, including editing, suspending, or deleting user profiles 👥
+- User Management: Admins can manage user accounts, including editing or deleting user profiles 👥
 - Book Management: Admins have the ability to manage books, including approving, editing, or rejecting book submissions by users 🗃
 - Blog Management: Admins can moderate and control blog posts, ensuring content complies with community guidelines 📇